geunee20/geunee20.github.io/_posts/2024-06-03-Controller-Design-Day-5.md

 ###### 4) $$ \rho_0 = 2700kg/m^3, F = 1N, K_p = 10, K_i = 300, K_d = 20 (Unstable System) $$

 Similar to the tracking simulation, I also simulated the regulation of an unstable system, defined by the condition $$ K_dK_p < K_i $$.
 In this configuration, even a minor perturbation can cause the system to diverge rapidly.
 This sensitivity to disturbances highlights the challenges of controlling such a system.
-In our Video 12 and Figure 20, you can observe how these tiny perturbations escalated, leading to increasingly significant deviations from the stable state.
+In my Video 12 and Figure 20, you can observe how these tiny perturbations escalated, leading to increasingly significant deviations from the stable state.

 <div style="width: 80%; margin: 0 auto; display: flex; justify-content: center;">
     <div>